SmartThingsCommunity/st-device-sdk-c/doc/Capability_Attribute_Update.md

 ### Hiding Attribute update history

-When most of attribute are updated, they leave updating history and users can see on History page on SmartThings App.
+When most attributes are updated, they leave an update history that users can see on the History page in the SmartThings App.

 ![Attribute History Page](./res/attribute_history.png)

-Users can check when and how status is updated on History page.
-But some Attribute data might be meaningless to show like raw data and annoying because it changes so frequently.
-So if you want the Attribute not to leave any update history and show on History page, you can set `displayed` option in `iot_cap_val_t` struct.
+Users can check when and how the status is updated on the History page.
+However, some Attribute data might be meaningless to display, such as raw data, and can be annoying because it changes so frequently.
+Therefore, if you want the Attribute not to leave any update history or appear on the History page, you can set the `displayed` option in the `iot_cap_val_t` struct.

 Example
 ```c